Terms and Conditions

 (a) an amount equal to the amount of the charge-back;

-(b) all third party expenses incurred by the Provider in relation to the charge-back (including charges made by the Provider’s or the Customer’s bank or payment processor or card issuer);
+(b) all third party expenses incurred by Us in relation to the charge-back (including charges made by Our or Your bank or payment processor or card issuer);

 (c) an administration fee of GBP 25.00 including VAT; and

-and for the avoidance of doubt, if the Customer fails to recognise or fail to remember the source of an entry on the Customer’s card statement or other financial statement, and makes a charge-back as a result, this will constitute an unjustified charge-back for the purposes of this Section 10.6.
+and for the avoidance of doubt, if You fail to recognise or fail to remember the source of an entry on Your card statement or other financial statement, and make a charge-back as a result, this will constitute an unjustified charge-back for the purposes of this Section 11.6.

-10.7 If the Customer owes the Provider any amount under or relating to these terms and conditions, the Provider may suspend or withdraw the Hosted Services without notice.
+11.7 If You owe Us any amount under or relating to these terms and conditions, We may suspend or withdraw MyHallWizard without notice.

-10.8 The Provider may at any time set off any amount that the Customer owes to the Provider against any amount that the Provider owes to the Customer, by sending the Customer written notice of the set-off.
+11.8 We may at any time set off any amount that You owe to Us against any amount that We owe to You, by sending You written notice of the set-off.

 (a) keep the Confidential Information of the other party strictly confidential;